-In Japan the power sockets are of type A and B. Check out the following pictures.
-When living in Indonesia you will need a power plug adapter for sockets type A and B.
+In Japan the power plugs and sockets are of type A and B. Check out the following pictures.
+When living in Indonesia you need a power plug adapter for sockets type A and B.

 - Your appliances with plug C don't fit socket A or B.

 - Your appliances with plug F don't fit socket A or B.

 Buy a power plug (travel) adapter